 Painting

-Books Recommended: Those on Italian art before mentioned; also consult the General Bibliography (page xv.)
+Books Recommended: The works on Italian art before mentioned and consult also the General Bibliography (p. xv.)

 Syndicate content